maher-suleyman/fixing-issues-of-react-movie-project/README.md

 Fixing issues of 'React Movie Project' for Re:Coded bootcamp-istanbul-2020-mar

 # The issues that need to be fixed are:
-1- Making the trailers show up in a row.\n
+1- Making the trailers show up in a row.<br/>
-2- Fixing the images with the cast not showing up.\n 3- Adding related movies.\n
+2- Fixing the images with the cast not showing up.<br/>
+3- Adding related movies.<br/>